nfgrep/poker-range-expander/README.md

 # poker-range-parser
-Parses two-card hand ranges into a list of hands in the respective range
+Expands two-card hand ranges (e.g. QQ+, KA+, etc) into a list of hands in the respective range